camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 {{< note title="Script Return Value" class="info" >}}
   Please note that the last statement of the script is returned.
-This applies to Groovy, Javascript and JRuby but not to Jython.
+This applies to Groovy, JavaScript and JRuby but not to Jython.
 If you want to use Jython, your script has to be a single expression like `a + b` or `a > b` where `a` and `b` are already process variables.
 Otherwise, the Jython scripting engine will not return a value.
 {{< /note >}}